This post may contain affiliate links, please see the privacy policy for details.

 • Add butter and stir until melted.

 • Remove from heat and allow to cool.
 Caramel sauce will thicken as it cools.
-Once cooled, I like to transfer it to a small ziplock baggies, cutting off a small corner.
+Once cooled.
+Transfer into a piping bag or small Ziploc baggies, cutting off a small corner.

 • In a large mixing bowl, beat butter until fluffy.